Search

 3 lessons from Jesus on how to recruit the best youth ministry volunteers

-In youth ministry (or most any ministry for that matter) getting the right volunteers is key.
+In youth ministry (or most any ministry for that matter), getting the right volunteers is key.
 In a low-funded, big-vision ministry world, getting the best volunteers to join you on your quest is absolutely non-negotiable.

-climbing a mountainIn a very real sense Jesus had to recruit volunteers to join him on his mission to “make disciples of all nations.”
-To recruit the best ministry volunteers Jesus did three simple things…so can we!
+In a very real sense, Jesus had to recruit volunteers to join Him on His mission to “make disciples of all nations” (Matthew 28:19).
+To recruit the best ministry volunteers, Jesus did three simple things—and so can we!

 1. Start with prayer.

 The result was the choosing of the twelve disciples.
-And only one was a “bad” choice…humanly speaking.
-Divinely speaking, that bad choice was part of God’s plan to accelerate Jesus toward the cross, the resurrection and the salvation of humanity.
+And only one was a “bad” choice, humanly speaking.
+Divinely speaking, that bad choice was part of God’s plan to accelerate Jesus toward the cross, the resurrection, and the salvation of humanity.

-In the same way our volunteer recruitment process must be drenched in prayer from top to bottom.
-If Jesus took a prayer retreat before the recruitment process then maybe we should too.
+In the same way, our volunteer-recruitment process must be drenched in prayer from top to bottom.
+If Jesus took a prayer retreat before the recruitment process, then maybe we should too.

 2. Make a profile!

-The ministry profile of what it would take to enter into a disciple/rabbi relationship with him was the result of relentless prayer.
-To get on “Team Jesus” was free (as Jesus makes clear over and over again in verses like John 3:16.)
+The ministry profile of what it would take to enter into a disciple/rabbi relationship with Jesus was the result of relentless prayer.
+To get on Team Jesus was free (as Jesus makes clear over and over again in verses like John 3:16).
 But to be a starter on Team Jesus would cost you everything.
-I’m sure many in the crowd turned back after hearing the list that Jesus had given them of what it would take to be on his starting team.
+I’m sure many in the crowd turned back after hearing the list that Jesus had given them of what it would take to be on His starting team.

-Have you written a ministry profile of what you are looking for in your volunteers?
+Have you written a ministry profile of what you’re looking for in your volunteers?
 Are the expectations clear?
 I encourage you to write a straightforward job description with character expectations and ministry expectations that everyone can understand and, with help of the Holy Spirit, achieve.
 Make the expectations clear and the mission compelling.
 Give the volunteers a chance to “count the cost” before they say yes.

-3. Persuade them to say “YES!”
+3. Persuade them to say yes!

-“Jesus called out to them, ‘Come, follow me, and I will show you how to fish for people!
-‘And they left their nets at once and followed him.”
-Matthew 4:19,20
+‘Come, follow me,’ Jesus said, ‘and I will send you out to fish for people.’
+At once they left their nets and followed Him.
+Matthew 4:19-20

-Jesus “persuaded” Peter and Andrew to say yes by giving them a vision, not to fish for fish, but to fish for people.
+Jesus “persuaded” Peter and Andrew to say yes by giving them a vision, not to fish for fish but to fish for people.
 He gave them an eternal motivation that far surpassed fish and chips.
 He gave them a vision to reach the world with the message of hope!

-No, he had gotten to know them and they had gotten to know him.
-They had seen several miracles and heard many teachings by the time he asked them to follow him.
-In a very real sense this was a persuasion process.
-After months of being around Jesus they knew he was the real deal and he knew they were sincere and serious…serious enough to make great disciples and eventual world changers.
+No, He had gotten to know them, and they had gotten to know Him.
+They had seen several miracles and heard many teachings by the time He asked them to follow Him.
+In a very real sense, this was a persuasion process.
+After months of being around Jesus, they knew He was the real deal, and He knew they were sincere and serious—serious enough to make great disciples and eventual world-changers.

 Nobody in history did a better job at recruiting the best volunteers than Jesus.
-Let’s learn from him!
+Let’s learn from Him!

 Get the latest episodes, resources, and updates emailed to your inbox.